 The idea of robots doing battle is a little boy's dream.
 I don't know if this is the original robot fighting movie but watching it, 2011's Real Steel comes to mind.
 The robots themselves hold up to anything modern Hollywood can animate.
 It's similar to comparing the original Star Wars prop ships and miniatures to today's animations.
 Yes, you can do more with animation and when done well it looks good.
 There's still something better about having an actual prop built sitting beside the actor.

 The animation of the robots is glitchy at best.
 Think 1984's Terminator echo skeleton animations only done 6 years later and looking slightly worse.
-It's top motion animation on a budget.
+It's stop motion animation on a budget.
 Though I think Evil Dead had a smaller budget 10 years prior and was still executed better.

 The cast is made up of B-movie actors you'd find in many of the sex filled, teenage comedies of the era.
-A B-movie actor 30 years ago can still deliver lines better than the majority of modern day, straight to video actors.
+A B-movie actor 30 years ago can still deliver lines better than the majority of modern day, straight to VOD actors.

 2 out of 5 Headless Critics